 The Comeniusprogramme offers the following grants:

 The ‘Fellows’ are distinguished: not based on their quality as a teacher or educational leader but on their experience and their impact on education.
-The term Teaching Fellows used by the NRO is not te be confused with the already existing Teaching Fellow Programme that the University Utrecht offers.
-The last is meant as a career track towards professorship with emphasis on education.
+These Teaching Fellows are not to be confused with the Fellows of the Centre for Academic Teaching and Learning (the name of this programme was changed from Teaching Fellow to Senior Fellow programme in November 2018).
+This latter Senior Fellow programme is meant as a career track towards professorship with emphasis on education.

-Look at the site of the NRO for deadlines for proposals, the annual theme’s for proposals chosen by the NRO and other FAQ’s.
-When you are interested in submitting a proposal, please take contact with our Centre for Academic Teaching.
+Look at the site of the NRO for the annual theme’s for proposals chosen by the NRO and other FAQ’s.
+When you are interested in submitting a proposal, please contact our Centre for Academic Teaching and Learning.
 The Centre is in contact with a wide network of experts.
 We are more than willing to help along to optimize your proposal.

 Do you have feedback or do you miss information on our website?
 Please send an email to email@example.com